DavidEichmann/nfrp/README.md

 - [X] Simple Clock Synchronization.
 - [X] TCP based messaging.
 - [ ] Rollback/Replay (This should be easy).
-- [ ] Statefull FRP constructs (allow the ability to refer to the previous state).
+- [ ] Stateful FRP constructs (allow the ability to refer to the previous state).
 - [ ] Better Clock Synchronization (Perhaps using moving average and accounting for clock drift).
 - [ ] Account for floating point (non)determinism.
 - [ ] Control over which Behaviors/Events to broadcast.
 At the moment NFRP reduces to simply broadcasting all inputs (event sinks declared with ```localE```).
 This is an important non-trivial feature.